plone/training/solr/solr-alternatives.rst

 collective.elasticsearch
 ========================

-Another option for an advanced search integration is the younger project Elasticsearch https://www.elastic.co/products/elasticsearch.
+Another option for an advanced search integration is the younger project `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.
 Like for Solr, the technical foundation is the Lucene index, written in Java.

 Pros of Elasticsearch

 - It uses JSON instead of an XML schema for (field) configuration, which might be easier to configure.
-- Clustering and replication is builtin from the beginning.
+- Clustering and replication is built in from the beginning.
   It is easier to configure.
   Especially ad-hoc cluster which can (re)configure automatically.
 - The project and community is agile and active.